demiglace0505/Spring-in-Easy-Steps/readme.md

 }
 ```

 We then configure the LocalSessionFactoryBean.
 This requires the following dependencies: the DataSource, HibernateProperties and list of entity classes.
+We pass a ref to the dataSource bean.
+For the hibernateProperties, we configured the dialect and show_sql.
+The dialect is responsible for generating the SQL commands and show_sql tells hibernate to log all queries on the console.
 The configuration file looks like the following:

 ```xml
   <context:component-scan base-package="com.demiglace.spring.springorm.product.dao.impl"></context:component-scan>